Kai357/hw13-regex-tutorial/Regex Tutorial.md

 ## Regex Components

+(@)(. +)$

 ### Anchors

+$ (dollar) Matches at the end of the string the regex pattern is applied to

 ### Quantifiers

+- (plus) is a quantifier that tells the expression that there is more characters after the dot

 ### Grouping Constructs

+() (parentheses) is a the grouping construct here and it keeps the @ and after the @ seperate

 ### Bracket Expressions

+there are no braket expressions

 ### Character Classes

+the period is a charcther classs and so is the @ they refer to themseves

 ### The OR Operator

+there is no or operator in this regex

 ### Flags